So what makes Pelican Point “a stay with a difference”?

 Feeding Our Friendly Ducks.

-We have our own friendly family of ducks who wander from dam to dam through out the day, They will often wander up behind the reception area of a morning or afternoon looking for a guest to feed them.
+We have our own friendly family of ducks who wander from dam to dam through out the day, but their favourite dam is the one in front of the villa’s.

 At the moment you can simply play a round of farmers golf.
 In future we have a small golf course planned.

-Go fly fishing in our private lake for a Rainbow Trout, or have a try and catching one of the sea running brown trout in the Georges River, which borders the property.
+Have a try at catching one of the sea running brown trout in the Georges River, which borders the property.
 Fish from the banks of Granny’s Gut and try your luck at catching a bream.
 We have free fishing rods available, or bring your own.
 There is even room for you to bring your boat if you wish.
 No boat!
 We can advise you on how to organise a fishing charter, to go out to the shelf for some deep sea fishing, or perhaps you would prefer to catch some Whiting in the Bay.

-Take a walk on one of our designated walking tracks and view some of our spectacular bird life.
+Take a walk on one of our designated walking tracks and view some of our spectacular bird life or watch all day from our bird hide.
 Click on the photo and be taken our gallery to view the amazing range of 48 species of birds that make Pelican Point Sanctuary their home.

 Select one of our games for the kids, from our wide range of games available.